physion/policy.ovation.io/docs/policies/policy_management_policy.md

 4. All policies are made accessible to all Physion workforce members.
 The current master policies are published [here](https://policy.ovation.io/).
 	* Changes can be requested to policies by submitting a pull request to the GitHub [repository](https://github.com/physion/policy.ovation.io).
 5. All policies, and associated documentation, are retained for 6 years from the date of its creation or the date when it last was in effect, whichever is later
-	1. Version history of all Physion policies is done via Github.
+	1. Version history of all Physion policies is done via Github and Ovation.io
-	2. Backup storage of all policies is done with Amazon Web Services S3.
+	2. Backup storage of all policies is done with Ovation.io
+6. Policy approval is tracked by electronic signature in Ovation.io.
 6. The policies and information security policies are reviewed and audited annually.
 Issues that come up as part of this process are reviewed by Physion management to assure all risks and potential gaps are mitigated and/or fully addressed.
-The policy review form can be found [here](https://docs.google.com/a/Physion.io/forms/d/1kuyIYA-Z-tmRdfMwrVMl59BujIy9y1dyjMSd8_Wy760/viewform).
 <!-- 7.
 Physion utilizes the HITRUST MyCSF framework to track compliance with the HITRUST CSF on an annual basis.
 Physion also tracks compliance with HIPAA and publishes results [here](https://Physion.io/hipaa/). -->

 Additional documentation related to maintenance of policies is outlined in the Security Officer's responsibilities.